astroDimitrios/git-novice/episodes/06-reverting-changes.md

 ![](fig/git-restore.svg){alt='A diagram showing how git restore can be used to restore the previous version of two files'}

-The fact that files can be reverted one by one tends to change the way people organize their work.
+The fact that files can be restored one by one tends to change the way people organize their work.
 If everything is in one large document, it's hard (but not impossible) to undo changes to the introduction